 Gig Work at Topcoder is part of our “Talent as a Service” or TaaS offering.
-It is one of several ways that Topcoder engages with its customers.
-This is the preferred method when a customer wishes to work more directly with individual resources as opposed to accessing the Topcoder Community via challenges.
-We use it in cases where it makes more sense for the customer to work with defined resources rather than strictly with challenges.
-It is much closer to a traditional freelancing model where you and the customer work directly together as opposed to working through challenges.
-See open opportunities here.
+In cases where it makes more sense for the customer to work with defined resources rather than strictly with challenges.
+It is much closer to a traditional freelancing model where you and the customer work directly together instead of working through challenges.
+You can also say a Topcoder gig is a freelance contractor position.

 Compete and build up your profiles and skills!
-Topcoder members become eligible to work on Gig Work projects by first proving themselves in various skill sets through Topcoder competitions.
+Topcoder members become eligible to work on Gig Work projects by first proving themselves in various skillsets through Topcoder competitions.
 Keep learning and competing to earn statistics on your Topcoder profile page that demonstrates your expertise.
 Once you become rated and/or show success by either winning challenges or successfully passing review in any competition track, you are eligible to participate in Gig Work engagements.
-If you do not have competition history at Topcoder, that is okay.
-At any time you can send us your CV.
+If you do not have a competition history at Topcoder, that is okay.

 By having an in-depth profile that shows expertise in at least one area, you will be moved higher in the list as we match Gig Work members to customer requests.
 Our platform scans our community looking for the top members for various in-demand skill sets.If you’re competing in a track that is currently not rated (like Design), we’ll instead look at other statistics we track such as # of wins, # of passed reviews, etc.